I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 It creates a platform for critical art practices, intersectional feminism and maternity services.

-Oxytocin Mothering the World 2019 was supported by Arts Council England.
+Oxytocin Mothering the World 2019 and 2023 was supported by Arts Council England.

 We live in a society where mothers are asked to go back home, pull themselves together and care emotionally and physically for a child, sometimes in brutal conditions.